tegoode3/indigo/_posts/2018-09-06-pehsc-crashing-patients.markdown

 ---

-"Critical care is a type of care, not a location."
-Dr. Peter Safar
+"Critical care is a type of care, not a location." -Dr. Peter Safar

 An acutely ill, decompensating (or "crashing") patient must be gotten to a hospital as soon as possible, with interventions performed en route.
 There is no time to delay on scene; with these patients, we should "load and go."
 Right?